hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 3/notes.md

 <ins> nycflights13 </ins>

 The nycflights13 library contains many datasets related to flights that departed NYC in 2013.
 The library contains datasets which contains details on flight information, airlines, airplanes, airports, and weather.

+<ins> scales </ins>

+The scales library in R provides a set of tools for controlling the appearance of scales in visualizations, particularly within the ggplot2 framework

 # What are the key variables?